fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

 ### **Relevant publications**

+Dynamics of episodic magma injection and migration at Yellowstone caldera: revisiting the 2004-2009 episode of  caldera uplift with InSAR and GPS
+**Delgado, F.**, Grandin, R., 2020.
+In prep.

+Rhyolitic volcano dynamics in the Southern Andes: contributions from 17 years of InSAR observations at Cordon Caulle since 2003 to 2020.
+**Delgado, F.**, 2020.
+Submitted to <i>Journal of South American Earth Sciences </i> for the special issue on <i>New advances on SAR Interferometry in South America</i>.

 [Volcano-tectonic interactions at Sabancaya volcano, Peru: eruptions, magmatic inflation, moderate earthquakes, and fault creep](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JB019281)<br>
 MacQueen, P., **Delgado, F.**, Reath, K., Pritchard, M., Lundgren, P., Milillo, P., Bagnardi, M., Macedo, O., Aguilar, V., Lazarte, I.,  Machacca, R., Miranda, R., 2020.  <i>Journal of Geophysical Research</i>, doi.org/10.1029/2019JB019281.
 Special issue on "Creep on continental faults and subduction zones: Geophysics, geology, and mechanics", in press.